fruitcake514/saas-budget/README.md

-# SaaS Budget - 50-30-20 Smart Budgeting PWA
+# OpenBudget - 50-30-20 Smart Budgeting PWA

 A modern, sleek Progressive Web App (PWA) for budget management using the proven 50-30-20 budgeting rule.
 Built with React, Node.js, SQLite, and Docker.